TSummersLab/open-ball-beam/README.md

 ### OBB Installation

 1. Navigate to the root level directory of this package.
-2. Run the command `pip install .`
+2. Run the command `pip install -e .`
+    - NOTE: The `-e` option is very important!
+This is what tells pip to install in "editable mode", so that changes you make to scripts actually take effect when you run them!
+Read the [official pip docs](https://pip.pypa.io/en/stable/topics/local-project-installs/#editable-installs) for more details.

 ### General setup